Mattiny/yamms/README.md

 ![02-SetUp-ScatterItem](https://github.com/Mattiny/yamms/assets/127634166/edaa6298-b01e-4ef7-a0c6-c9af46057575)

 #### Set up parameters
-- **Proportion**: The amount proportion for this mesh.
+- **Percentage**: The percentage proportion for this mesh.
 The exact amount depends on the "Amount" property of the parent MultiScatter and the proportion of sibling MultiScatterItems.
-- **Placement mode**: Specifies how the meshes are placed into your scene.
-	- **Flat**: all meshes are generated on a flat simple plane.
-	- **Floating**: all meshes are generated floating in 3D space
-	- **Dropped on floor**: all meshes are generated on the floor.
-This requires a sufficiently large object with collision shape underneath.
-Note: The whole polygon (MultiScatter) must be hovering ABOVE the ground.
-   	- **Dropped on ceiling**: all meshes are generated on the ceiling.
-This requires a sufficiently large object with collision shape above.
-Note: The whole polygon (MultiScatter) must be hovering UNDERNEATH the collision object.
-- **Random Rotation**: if activated: The max angle of the random rotation of each mesh.
-- **Random Scale**: if activated: The max random scale of each mesh.
 - **Additional Scene**: Places an additional scene (PackedScene) at the same position as the scattered item.
 Can be used e.g. to put collision objects at the same position. **Note** It is a real scene, not a primitive MultiScatterItem3D.
 So it uses more resources at runtime than MultiMeshInstances.
 It is not supposed to be used with too many instances.
 	- **Target Node**: References the node where the scenes are placed in the scene tree. **Note** Don't place any other relevant Nodes of your scene underneath the referenced node.
 Whenever the MultiMeshInstance3D positions are generated, the target node will be deleted (without question).
 	- **Additional scene**: Reference to a PackedScene which will be instantiated and placed at the same position as the MultiMeshInstance3D.
-- **Excludes**: is an array of references to MultiScatterExclude instances.
-If left empty (default) all MultiScatterExclude areas underneath the MultiScatter element are considered when generating the MultiMeshInstance3D positions.
-But if at least one exclude-area refrence is put into the array of "excludes", then only the referenced exclude-areas are active for this MultiScatterItem.

 ### MultiScatterExclude
 The MultiScatterExclude defines a sub area which is left empty without any mesh generated in it.
 It is expected to be